akinunver97/java/README.md

-# java study files written in IntelliJ Idea
+This repo includes java study files written in IntelliJ Idea.